TGAC/grassroots-api/docs/server.md

  * The Blast Service against both the foo and bar databases.
  * The text searching Service.
- * The Blast Service against the bar database.
+ * The SNP search Service.

 So the user doesn't need to repeat their chosen Blast Service parameters and the Grassroots architecture takes care of sending the required parameters to the separate Blast Services and collating the results together.